mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![distance_and_dt_dists.png]({{site.baseurl}}/images/distance_and_dt_dists.png)

 At first glance, the distribution of reaction times (i.e., the length of time before the first tap in a given game) does not seem to vary strongly between Parkinson's and non-Parkinson's patients (see bottom right histogram above).
 However, as the rug plot demonstrates, there are a handful of Parkinson's patients with excessively long reaction times.
-In general, these features provide a good starting point for developing better dynamic tracking of patients.
+Despite this, reaction time actually has a negative coefficient for prediction - longer reaction times tend to indicate non-Parkinson's, unlike the trend for mean time between taps.
+This is surprising, and deserves more attention in future analysis.

 ## Do the meds work?